Note

 "A marketing review agent");

-Configure Group Chat with Round-Robin Manager
+Configure Group Chat with Round-Robin Orchestrator

 Build the group chat workflow using AgentWorkflowBuilder: